Items may be deposited by any faculty or staff member of the MacEwan University community free of charge.

-Former members of MacEwan University, including retirees, are welcome to contribute works produced while at MacEwan.
+Former employees, including retirees, are welcome to contribute work produced at the university.

 RO@M will not accept administrative items such as meeting minutes, academic calendars, newsletters, and committee reports.
-Please contact the MacEwan University Archives (archives@macewan.ca) for enquiries regarding the preservation of these materials.
+Please contact the MacEwan University Archives (archives@macewan.ca) with enquiries regarding the preservation of these materials.

 Learning objects should be included only insofar as they reflect creative and scholarly activities and outputs.

 RO@M administrators vet items for relevance to the aims and scope of the repository, valid layout and format, and the exclusion of spam.
-The validity and authenticity of the content of works in RO@M are the sole responsibility of the depositing authors or creators.
+The validity and authenticity of the content of works in RO@M are the sole responsibility of the authors or creators depositing.

-RO@M is organized into collections by department or academic unit.
+RO@M is organized into collections by department, program area, or academic unit.
 The creation of new collections is at the discretion of RO@M administrators.
-To recommend a new collection, please contact us.
+To recommend a new collection, please Contact Us.

 Faculty, students, and staff retain any and all existing copyright to works contributed to RO@M.

-By submitting work to RO@M, depositors grant non-exclusive rights to MacEwan University and MacEwan University Library to make items accessible online to others in whatever capacity is premissable under copyright, and to take any necessary steps to preserve them.
+By submitting work to RO@M, depositors grant non-exclusive rights to MacEwan University and MacEwan University Library to make items accessible online to others in whatever capacity is permissible under copyright and to take any necessary steps to preserve them.

 Unless withdrawn due to a copyright dispute or at the request of the depositor, items will be retained for the life of the repository.

-MacEwan University Library is not responsible for the loss of any contributed files or metadata.
+MacEwan University Library is not responsible for losing any contributed files or metadata.

 In the case of closure of RO@M, MacEwan University Library will notify the MacEwan University community in advance and make an effort to transfer files to an appropriate storage facility or archive.
-The Library makes no guarantee, however, that files will be retained or be accessible in perpetuity.
+However, the Library makes no guarantee that files will be retained or be accessible in perpetuity.

 Anyone may access items openly available in RO@M free of charge.

-Items in RO@M generally can be reproduced, displayed or performed, and given to third parties in any format or medium for the purpose of personal research or study without prior permission or charge as long as complete bibliographic details are provided including a permanent link to the item record in RO@M.
+In most cases, items in RO@M can be reproduced, displayed, performed, and given to third parties in any format or medium for personal research or study without prior permission or charge.
+Complete bibliographic details should be provided, including a permanent link to the item record in RO@M.

 Some items in RO@M are individually tagged with different rights permissions and conditions; it is the user's responsibility to comply with the permissions indicated in the item and its descriptive record.